 IntegralOrg has created the Social Enterprise Legal Structures Toolkit to guide Alberta organizations and entrepreneurs interested in developing a social enterprise through the decision-making process of selecting a legal structure.

-In the toolkit you will be guided through a series of questions about what kind of organization you have, how it is structured, and what you want to accomplish through your social enterprise.
+In this free-to-use toolkit you will be guided through a series of questions about what kind of organization you have, how it is structured, and what you want to accomplish through your social enterprise.
 Your answers will bring you to a result - a suggested legal structure.

 In addition to the assessment, the toolkit contains definitions of key terms, case studies, and resources to assist with your understanding of important concepts and deepen your educational experience.